An exact formalism to study the thermodynamic properties of hard-sphere systems under spherical confinement: The few HS system in a spherical confinement

 \section{The few HS system in a spherical confinement}

-Few-body fluid-like systems of HS with one or two particles confined in cavities with different geometries, including the spherical, cuboidal and cylindrical cases, were analytically solved in the canonical ensemble in Refs. \cite{Urrutia_2008,Urrutia_2010,Urrutia_2010b}.
-That work made it possible to explore on exact grounds the corresponding open systems with $\mathcal{M}=2$.
-Further, the three-body HS system was exactly solved for the case of a spherical confinement \cite{Urrutia_2011_b,Urrutia_2011_be}.
+Few-body fluid-like systems of HS with one or two particles confined in cavities with different geometries, including the spherical, cuboidal and cylindrical cases, were analytically solved in the canonical ensemble in Refs. \citep{Urrutia_2008,Urrutia_2010,Urrutia_2010b}.
+Those works make it possible to explore on exact grounds the corresponding open systems with $\mathcal{M}=2$.
+Further, the three-body HS system was exactly solved for the case of a spherical confinement \citep{Urrutia_2011_b,Urrutia_2011_be}.
 In the current work we focus on the study of the HS open system with $\mathcal{M}=3$ in a spherical cavity.
 Inhomogeneous systems with a spherical geometry are ubiquitously present in nature in the form of bubbles and drops.
-One important characteristic of this symmetry is that it does not place any preferential direction on the space.
-In spite of the relevance of the spherical geometry much efforts have been directed in recent years towards answering still open questions about the curvature dependence of the thermodynamic properties in spherical systems.
+One remarkable characteristic of this symmetry is that it does not place any preferential direction on the space.
+In spite of the relevance of the spherical geometry several fundamental questions are still unresolved regarding the curvature dependence of the thermodynamic properties in spherical systems.
+In view of this, much efforts have been directed in recent years to address this fundamental issue.

 In our description we consider an external hard-wall potential, which is null in a spherical region $\mathcal{B}$ and diverges outside it.
-The Boltzmann's factor is $e_{l}=\Theta(R-r_{l})$, where $\Theta(r)$ is the Heaviside function, $r_{l}$ is the distance from the center of the pore to the particle $l$ and $R$ is the effective radius of the pore \cite{Urrutia_2011_b}.
-The volume of $\mathcal{B}$ is $V=Z_{1}=\frac{4\pi}{3}R^{3}$ and $A=4\pi R^{2}$ is the surface area of its boundary.
-By using the expressions for $Z_{2}$ and $Z_{3}$ presented in Refs. \cite{Urrutia_2008,Urrutia_2011_b,Urrutia_2011_be} and assuming indistinguishable particles, i.e., $\mathtt{I}_{j}=1/j!$, we obtain the exact expression for $\Xi_{3}$.
+The Boltzmann's factor is $e_{l}=\Theta(R-r_{l})$, where $\Theta(r)$ is the Heaviside function, $r_{l}$ is the distance from the center of the pore to the particle $l$, and $R$ is the effective radius of the pore \citep{Urrutia_2011_b}.
+The volume of $\mathcal{B}$ is $V=Z_{1}=\frac{4\pi}{3}R^{3}$ while $A=4\pi R^{2}$ is the surface area of its boundary.
+By using the expressions for $Z_{2}$ and $Z_{3}$ presented in Refs. \citep{Urrutia_2008,Urrutia_2011_b,Urrutia_2011_be} and assuming indistinguishable particles, i.e., $\mathtt{I}_{j}=1/j!$, we obtain the exact expression for $\Xi_{3}$ After fixing the diameter of the particles to be $\sigma=1$ to lighten our notation, the expressions for $Z_{2}$ and $Z_{3}$ are given by